 and knowledge with self-control, and self-control with steadfastness, and steadfastness with godliness,

-In addition to moral excellence and knowledge, to become completely holy and capable to partake of the divine nature, the Christian is to assume the development of self-control, steadfastness, and godliness.
-Instead of self-control, some translations have the word temperance (KJV), but this is inaccurate since “temperance” usually implies a self imposed censorship against alcohol.
-The Greek word in the text means, “to exercise complete control over one’s desires and actions – ‘to control oneself, to exercise self control.’”
-The overarching theme of selfcontrol is one’s ability at self-mastery – i.e. self-government.
+In addition to moral excellence and knowledge, to become completely holy and capable of partaking of the divine nature, the Christian is to assume the development of self-control, steadfastness, and godliness.
+Instead of self-control, some translations have the word temperance (KJV), but this is inaccurate since “temperance” usually implies a self-imposed censorship against alcohol.
+The Greek word in the text means, “to exercise complete control over one’s desires and actions – ‘to control oneself, to exercise self-control.’”
+The overarching theme of self-control is one’s ability at self-mastery – i.e. self-government.

 Next, is the idea of bearing up courageously under suffering, here translated steadfastness.
 Perhaps this word provides a better hint of the local situation of Peter’s audience: